twitchdev/twitch-cli/CONTRIBUTING.md

  *  The Twitch CLI officially supports Mac, Windows, and Linux Intel-based systems
  *  All commands and functionality should be documented appropriately
+ *  All new functionality/features should have appropriate unit testing

 To confirm it will build with these systems, feel free to run `make build_all`.